 Identifying Potential Threats and Vulnerabilities

-Conducting a thorough risk assessment is an essential part of identifying potential threats and vulnerabilities.
-A risk assessment involves identifying assets that are critical to the organisation's operations, assessing the likelihood of a security incident occurring, and estimating the potential impact of such an incident.
+Conducting a comprehensive risk assessment is a critical step in pinpointing these potential threats and vulnerabilities.
+This process entails identifying assets that are crucial to the organization’s operations, determining the likelihood of a security incident occurring, and gauging the potential impact of such an incident.

 Evaluating Current Incident Response Capabilities